uploadcare/uploadcare-wordpress/readme.txt

 2. "Fetured Image" meta box will be replaced with "Fetured Image (uploadcare)" if post type supports featured images

 == Changelog ==
+= 2.0.8 =
+* Fix pagination in media tab

 = 2.0.7 =
-* support featured images vie Uploadcare
+* Support featured images via Uploadcare
 * New setting "Use Uploadcare for featured images".
 * Bugfixes